First Korean Congress: The League of Friends of Korea

 The League of Friends of Korea was an organization that was created during the First Korean Congress.
 The first branch of the League was founded by Reverend Floyd W. Tomkins and George Benedict in Philadelphia.
 The League spread quickly gaining branches in many U.S. cities including Washington D.C., Chicago, and New York City.
 The branches of the League hosted mass meetings where they would educate members on the situation in Korea.
 Meetings featured multiple lectures from members along with the development of new branches.
 Meetings often led to participants sending resolutions to Congress asking for action from the U.S. government to show sympathy for the Korean people.
 The details of various mass meetings of the League of Friends of Korea were published in the Korea Review, a magazine written by Korean American activist Philip Jaisohn.
 The objectives of the League as seen in their first resolution were:

 “To inform the American public as to the true conditions in the Far East.
 To extend sympathy and encouragement to the oppressed people of Korea in their struggle for freedom.
 To use its moral influence to prevent the recurrence of cruel treatment to which the Koreans have been subjected.
 To secure religious liberty to the Korean Christians.”

+Legacy

+A centennial celebration of the congress was held at the Little Theater in Philadelphia on April 12–14, 2019, which was attended by more than a thousand people.
+The Council of the City of Philadelphia recognized the centennial celebration.